Solvidia/Python-CPU-GPU-memory-profiler-/README.md

 <details>
 <summary>On ArchLinux</summary>

-You can install Scalene on Arch Linux via the [AUR package](https://aur.archlinux.org/packages/python-scalene-git/).
+You can install solvidia-mem-prof on Arch Linux via the [AUR package](https://aur.archlinux.org/packages/python-solvidia-mem-prof-git/).
 Use your favorite AUR helper, or manually download the `PKGBUILD` and run `makepkg -cirs` to build.
-Note that this will place `libscalene.so` in `/usr/lib`; modify the below usage instructions accordingly.
+Note that this will place `libsolvidia-mem-prof.so` in `/usr/lib`; modify the below usage instructions accordingly.
 </details>

 # Frequently Asked Questions

 <details>
 <summary>
-Can I use Scalene with PyTest?
+Can I use solvidia-mem-prof with PyTest?
 </summary>

 **A:** Yes!
 You can run it as follows (for example):

-`python3 -m scalene --- -m pytest your_test.py`
+`python3 -m solvidia-mem-prof --- -m pytest your_test.py`

 </details>